 Until March 2022, re-determinations and appeals were reported based on management information manually collected by the Client Experience team at Social Security Scotland.
-From April 2022 onwards, the figures reported in Table 15 for re-determinations are based on data extracted from the case management system.
-Similarly, while information on appeals are still manually collected, from October 2023 onwards the figures reported in Table 16 for appeals are based on data extracted from the case management system.
+From April 2022 onwards, the figures reported in Table 16 for re-determinations are based on data extracted from the case management system.

+Similarly, while information on appeals are still manually collected, from October 2023 onwards the figures reported in Table 17 for appeals are based on data extracted from the case management system.
 This is part of an ongoing piece of work to improve the reporting of re-determinations and appeals across all benefits.
-As such the data source and resulting outputs are currently being reviewed and figures from April 2022 onwards may be subject to change.

 Within our statistical reporting, key dates are used to assign applications received, applications processed and payments issued to time periods.
 This is a different methodology to that used in financial reporting and, as a result, there may be differences in the values reported for a given time period.